parthoghosh24/learn/ml/.ipynb_checkpoints/Tutorial-checkpoint.md

 ## Algorithms

 Machine Learning requires multiple alogrithms for modeling (Precursor to prediction).
-We will go through those via following:
+We will go through them below:

-#### Linear Regression Model
+### Linear Regression Model (Supervised Learning)

 Linear Regression is a basic and commonly used type of predictive analysis.
 Overall idea of regression is to examine two things